Wide Prairie

 Wide Prairie is a posthumous compilation album by Linda McCartney, compiled by her husband Paul McCartney and released in October 1998, roughly six months after her death due to breast cancer.
-The idea for the album was inspired by a fan who wrote Paul McCartney inquiring about "Seaside Woman", a song Wings released under the name Suzy and the Red Stripes featuring Linda on lead vocals.
+The idea for the album was inspired by a fan who wrote to Paul McCartney inquiring about "Seaside Woman", a song Wings released under the name Suzy and the Red Stripes featuring Linda on lead vocals.

 Promotion and reception

-To promote the album Paul McCartney held an 80 minutes webcast on 17 December 1998.
-During the show McCartney answered questions submitted by the fans about Linda and the recording of the album, played promo videos and cooked mashed potatoes.
+To promote the album, Paul McCartney held an 80 minute webcast on 17 December 1998.
+During the show, McCartney answered questions submitted by the fans about Linda and the recording of the album, played promo videos and cooked mashed potatoes.

 The album reached #127 in the UK charts with two singles released in support.
 The title track made the top 75, at #74, while "The Light Comes from Within" charted at #56.